wsong1985/Election_Analysis/README.md

   - _The percentage of total votes for each county:_

-    - _Jefferson County contained 10.5% of the total votes in the precinct._
+    - _Jefferson County represented 10.5% of the total votes in the precinct._

-    - _Denver County contained 82.8% of the total votes in the precinct._
+    - _Denver County represented 82.8% of the total votes in the precinct._

-    - _Apapahoe County contained 6.7% of the total votes in the precinct._
+    - _Apapahoe County represented 6.7% of the total votes in the precinct._

     <img src="Images/County_votes.PNG" width=300>